choptastic/qdate/README.markdown

 + Make `qdate` backend-agnostic (allow specifying either ec_date or dh_date as the backend)
 + Add `-spec` and `-type` info for dialyzer
-+ Provide a sample qdate.config for users to see
 + Research the viability of [ezic](https://github.com/drfloob/ezic) for a timezone backend replacement for `erlang_localtime`.
 + Add age calculation stuff: `age_years(Date)`, `age_minutes(Date)`, etc.